Monday, December 24, 2012

 God and cryptozoology

-There's quite a busy thread over on Facebook about evolution, creation, and cryptozoology - or there was.
-Cryptozoologist Scott Mardis is one who's firm in his belief that approaching crypto from a Young Earth Creationist (YEC) position leads to the truth, while some other cryptozoologists are adamant that it can't.
-The thread on the Journal of Cryptozoology page has been removed, apparently because it became a repeated volleying of arguments over creation and science.
+There are cryptozoologists who think approaching crypto from a Young Earth Creationist (YEC) position leads to the truth, while some other cryptozoologists are adamant that it can't.
+A very budy thread on this on the Journal of Cryptozoology page has been removed, apparently because it became a repeated volleying of arguments over creation and science.
 On cryptozoology itself - that is, searching for new or presumed-extinct species - my point was that one's motivation and viewpoints didn't necessarily have anything to do with the methods used to find animals.
 From a YEC viewpoint, finding animals that should not, according to the accepted scientific timeline, exist is ammunition for the argument that the timeline is wrong.
 As a cryptozoological researcher and a Christian who views the Biblical creation as allegory rather than literal, I have no problem with anything we learn from science, and I can't believe God does, either.
 We can debate the implications of a discovery AFTER we make the discovery.